aabiji/vaba/readme.md

 **Next steps**
 - Spawn a new goroutine for each match we find
+- Get a response from the backend and render the links

 Vaba is the app that helps you find and download free ebooks.
 It's like a search engine, you enter a search query and you'll